gjghfd/hydraserve-artifact/ae_scripts/README.md

 ## Environment Setup

-We provide a prepared environment on Aliyun ACK cluster.
+We have prepared the environment on Aliyun ACK cluster.
 Please refer to HotCRP to obtain the access credentials for the cluster.

-To setup environment on your own servers, please refer to the installation sections in [HydraServe Setup Guide](Installation.md) and [ServerlessLLM Setup Guide](../scripts/kubernetes/serverlessllm/README.md).
+To set up environment on your own servers, please refer to the installation sections in [HydraServe Setup Guide](Installation.md) and [ServerlessLLM Setup Guide](../scripts/kubernetes/serverlessllm/README.md).

 Due to the budget limit, we can only provision the cluster for a short time slot.
 Thus, we only reproduce the main results in our paper (figure7,9,11,13).